 Matlab's ode15s returns useful statistics about its performance.
 One statistic of particular interest is the time stepping behavior of the ODE solver.
 We find that for analogous simulations the synchronization coupling strength took the most steps, followed by the leveled coupling strength, and then the peak coupling strength.
-As an example, Figure 8 (a) contains the time step size vs. time and Figure 8 (b) contains the method order vs. time for the equally distributed islet structure using the memory modified ode15s with sparse Ja-
+As an example, Fig. 8(a) contains the time step size vs. time and Fig. 8(b) contains the method order vs. time for the equally distributed islet structure using the memory modified ode15s with sparse Jacobian.
+We observe that time step size decreases and method order increases as the cell bursts.
+This is exactly the desired behavior for an ODE solver with sophisticated time step and method order control based on an error estimator for the ODE error.